JoppeSchwartz/event-calendar/README.md

     ```sh
     $ grunt server
     ```
 This should open a browser displaying the demo page at address `http://localhost:8000`.
-To run unit tests, open `http://localhost:8000/test/index.html`.
+To run the unit tests, open `http://localhost:8000/test/index.html`.

 * To build the distribution files before releasing a new version.